 Two years later, he joined others in founding a Michigan newspaper devoted to the antislavery cause and in 1845 ran unsuccessfully as Lt.
 Governor on the abolitionist Liberty Party ticket.
 A key participant in an 1854 antislavery convention in Jackson, Michigan, Dr. Thomas was a nominating committee member of the newly-formed Michigan Republican party.
 The party ticket triumphed that year, beginning a period of Republican domination of the state government.

 The Dr. Nathan Thomas House is located at 613 East Cass Street in Schoolcraft, Michigan.
 Tours are available by appointment by writing to: Schoolcraft Historical Society, P.O.
 Box 638, Schoolcraft, Michigan 49087.

 Face Off Theatre Company

-Black Arts and Cultural Center (BACC) produces theater through the expertise of resident Face Off Theatre Company.
-Face Off Theatre Company aims to present audiences with fresh and innovative pieces of drama, as well as, classic works that are inspirational, entertaining, and thought provoking.
-The theatre aims to create transcendent theatre art that explores the complexity and richness of the black experience and encourages cross cultural dialogue that illuminates and expands our understanding of the universal human experience.
+Black Arts and Cultural Center (BACC) produces theater through the expertise of the resident Face Off Theatre Company.
+Face Off Theatre Company aims to present audiences with fresh and innovative pieces of drama, as well as, classic works that are inspirational, entertaining, and thought-provoking.
+The theatre aims to create transcendent theatre art that explores the complexity and richness of the black experience and encourages cross-cultural dialogue that illuminates and expands our understanding of the universal human experience.

 The theme for the 2023 season is Stronger Together where Face Off Theatre will show four mainstage productions that highlight how communal strength and support transcends challenges like generational curses, oppression, bigotry, and harmful institutions.
 Check out the full season here.